AgustinChavero/AgustinChavero/README.md

 ## 👨‍💼 Work Experience

 #### Backend Developer – Taxes | January 2024 – Present
+- Management software for accounting firms and dental clinics for Argentina and China.
 - Development of management software and applications, AI integrations, scraping, and system migrations.
 - Database design and modeling, solution implementation, documentation, testing, and support.
-- Responsible for backend development of all applications/software.

-#### Backend Developer – Schon Solutions | December 2024 – Present
-- Development and maintenance of management software and applications, system migrations, and requirements analysis.
-- Database design and modeling, solution implementation, documentation, testing, and support.
-- Backend technical leader, managing project development and collaborating on talent recruitment for the technical team.

-#### Backend Developer – Ixalab | December 2023 – January 2024
-- Development of business assistance software for satellite vehicle tracking and carbon footprint calculation.
-- Metrics development and management for data collection.
+- Focused on backend developer and database analyst.

-#### Backend Developer – Aythen | April 2023 – November 2023
+#### Backend Developer – Aythen | April 2021 – November 2023
-- "No-code" platform focused on web page creation, online course sales, and on-demand freelance services.
+- Company focused on creating websites and applications, selling online courses, and providing on-demand freelance services for the European Union and Latin America.
+- Development of product, managing 20 people, task assignment and support.
-- Database modeling, development, documentation, testing, and support.
+- Database modeling, development, documentation, testing and support.
-- Contributed to decision-making and organization, improved communication, set goals, and ensured their achievement.
+- I became part of decision-making and organization, improved communication, set goals to be met and verified their fulfillment.

 ## 🌐 Languages
 - Spanish (Native)